 What else can I say other than it’s unbelievably charming, and the music in the game always put me in the mindset for an adventure.
 Absolutely everything within the game has been hand-drawn by the artists at Vanillaware, and it looks stunning no matter what platform you’re playing.
 The movement is always very smooth, and each of the characters are well designed.
 Personally, I think it’s a joke that the sorceresses breast size got so much negative attention within the online media as at least half of the character bodies are designed well out of proportion.
 I often played the game with my fiancé in the room, and never once did I feel “awkward” when she appeared on the screen.
 The amazon warrior has a fat arse, and the top heavy warrior has a set of chicken legs.
 Internet, let’s move onto the next controversy, please.
 I have no problem with it, and I honestly don’t think anyone should.
 It’s just art.

 Initially, I asked the question to myself: what ever happened to this genre?
 And to be honest, the writing is on the wall.
-It simply evolved into something different, and is actually alive and well in the industry today.
+It simply evolved into something different and is actually alive and well in the industry today.
 Basically, when 3D graphics were introduced back during the 32-bit era, the design style for these types of games shifted in the direction of stylish action games such as Devil May Cry and God of War.
-So, technically, Beat ‘Em Up games never really disappeared; they just changed, and in fact became quite popular again.
-However, the problem with this particular approach was the fact that it essentially removed the inclusion of multiplayer, and instead focused on large scale set pieces and making the action fast-paced.
+So, technically, beat ’em up games never really disappeared; they just changed, and in fact became quite popular again.
+The problem with this particular approach, however, is the fact that it essentially removed the inclusion of multiplayer, and instead focused on large scale set pieces and making the action fast-paced.
 Of course, I appreciate those type of games, but playing Dragon’s Crown took me back to a different time, and reintroduced me to a type of fun I had long since forgotten.

-I have to admit that I’m exaggerating when imply that the entire genre disappeared, but in terms of what was primarily one of the most popular game styles of the early 90′s, it definitely fell out of the mainstream in terms of what was traditional.
+I admit I may have exaggerated when implying the entire genre disappeared, but in terms of what was primarily one of the most popular game styles of the early ’90s, it definitely fell out of the mainstream in terms of what was traditional.
 Ultimately, Dragon’s Crown is the logical evolution of how a Beat ‘Em Up game probably would have developed if not for the introduction of 3D gaming, and despite a few minor issues, I think it all comes together really well, and not in a way that’s tied into the current trend of dumping RPG mechanics into something to make it feel new again.
 This is the type of game that has a lot of content and depth for players who want that type of experience whilst still being simple enough that anyone could pick up and play.
 It’s charming, well designed, and fun to play with other people.
-When it hits Australia this October, we recommend you check it out!